rexhanh/1724_final_project/README.md

 ## Lessons Learned
-### limitation of TUI:
+### Limitation of TUI:
 The TUI is good for fast rendering and showing trends, making it ideal for quick overviews and real-time monitoring.
 However, it is limited in providing precise plots and lacks many advanced features offered by more mature libraries, as its visualizations are rendered at the pixel level.
 To address these limitations, we included a web-served endpoint powered by plotters.
 This allows users to access detailed, high-quality plots where they can read exact values and extract deeper insights from the data, going beyond the trends displayed in the TUI.

-### Error handle with TUI:
+### Error Handle with TUI:
 Error output to stderr can interfere with the TUI display, causing interruptions.
 To address this, we configured the fern crate to log errors and info messages to a file (error.log), ensuring the TUI remains unaffected while preserving logs for debugging and tracking.

-### Availability of third party data:
+### Availability of Third Party Service:
-The service is reliable during our work with it; but it could be a potential concern.
+The API service has been reliable during our work with it; but it could be a potential concern.
 We can have better handling.

-Also, during implementation, we noticed some unlisted stock is still available by the service, so a user can search and add such a stock to the list, but the data for plots are missing since it is no longer listed.
+During implementation, we noticed some unlisted stock is still available by the service, so a user can search and add such a stock to the list, but the data for plots are missing since it is no longer listed.
 We added additional logic to display an alert message in this case.

 ## Video Demo